IdePHICS/DiffSamp/README.md

 The folder *Data* contains all the data frames, and files which are needed to run the notebooks in the folder *Analysis*

 ### Figures
-The folder *Plots* contains all the plots of the paper, obtained directly from the notebooks present in the folder *Figures*.
+The folder *Figures* contains all the plots of the paper, obtained directly from the notebooks present in the folder *Analysis*.